openstack/i18n/doc/source/project_setup.rst

           templates:
             - translation-jobs-master-stable

+   The translation team is translating stable branches only for GUI projects, so for horizon and its plugins.

-   If the repository is planned to have stable branch, use the ``translation-jobs-master-stable`` template.
+   If the repository is a GUI project, use the ``translation-jobs-master-stable`` template.
 Otherwise use the ``translation-jobs-master-only`` template.

 When submitting the change to ``openstack/project-config`` for review, use the ``translation_setup`` topic so it receives the